johnnycowboy3033/tutorial-algorithms-and-data-structures/README.md

 # Big O Notation
 The worst case complexity of an algorithm is represented using the big O notation

+O(1) (constant time): Algorithms with a fixed number of operations, regardless of input size.
+O(n) (linear time): Algorithms whose running time scales linearly with input size.
+O(n log n): Common for fast sorting algorithms.
+O(n^2): Associated with slower sorting algorithms.
+O(n!): Extremely slow algorithms (e.g., brute force).

 Big-O notation describes the complexity of the algorithm using algebraic terms